hexgonzo/Library-Project/README.md

 How to run:
 Type the following lines into the command line, ommit the single quotes:
-'php generate.php {ISBN} {destination.file}'.  {ISBN} may be a single ISBN, or many ISBN seperated by a comma with not spaces.
+'php generate.php {ISBN} {destination.file}'.  {ISBN} may be a single ISBN, or many ISBN seperated by a comma with no spaces.
 It may also be a file that contains a list of ISBN on seperate lines.  {destination.file} is the name of the html file you would like to create.
 If blank, 'index.html' will be created.
 A word of caution, if the file already exists then this program will overwrite it.

 Example:  'php generate.php 554433222 onebook.html'.
 The program will attempt to look up the number 554433222 and create onebook.html if the ISBN is found.